California Rangers Clear Illegal Marijuana Plants In National Park

 What Happened in Sequoia National Park?

-In the summer of 2025, rangers and federal agents discovered a huge marijuana farm. site spread across 13 acres of wilderness in Sequoia National Park.
-Deep in the backcountry, far from roads and trails, cultivators had carved out terraces, dug irrigation channels and hidden their crop under the old-growth trees’ canopy.
+In the summer of 2025, rangers and federal agents discovered a huge marijuana farm.
+The site spreads over 13 acres of wilderness in Sequoia National Park.
+Deep in the backcountry, far from roads and trails, cultivators had carved out terraces, dug irrigation channels, and hidden their crop under the old-growth trees’ canopy.

 During the cleanup, authorities removed more than 2,300 mature marijuana plants along with nearly 2,000 pounds of trash, plastic irrigation pipes, and equipment left behind by growers.
 They also found a semi-automatic pistol and traces of dangerous insecticides.
 One chemical, methamidophos, has been banned in the United States since 2009 because of its extreme toxicity.
-Fish, birds, and mammals are all at deadly risk from it. & humans who come into contact with it may even be put in danger.
+Fish, birds, and animals are all at deadly risk from it, and it might even harm people who come into contact with it.

 The police think the location was a part of a wider network of organized crime groups that cultivate marijuana on public lands.
-The investigation is still ongoing, but rangers warn that this is not an isolated case.
+The investigation is still ongoing; however, rangers warn that this is not an isolated case.

-The Long History of Illegal Grows in U.S. Parks:
+The Long History of Illegal Grows in California’s National Parks:

-Since the early 2000s rangers have destroyed hundreds of thousands of marijuana plants in Sequoia and other parks.
-Over the past 20 years, more than 300,000 plants, approximately $850 million, have been removed from Sequoia & Kings Canyon National Parks alone.
+Since the early 2000s, rangers have destroyed hundreds of thousands of marijuana plants in Sequoia and other parks.
+As a result, the ongoing battle against illegal cultivation continues to pose challenges.
+Rangers have removed more than 300,000 plants, worth approximately $850 million, from Sequoia & Kings Canyon National Parks over the past 20 years.

 In addition to the legalization of recreational cannabis in California, these illegal grows continue because they avoid taxes, regulations, and oversight.
 Many of the crops are sold on black markets outside the state, making the operations highly profitable.